forefireAPI/forefire/docs/source/getting_started/quickstart.rst

     forefire> listenHTTP[]

-  You should see output like: `>> HTTP command server listening at http://localhost:8000`
+  You should see the output : `>> ForeFire HTTP command server listening at http://localhost:8000`

 7.  **Access the Web Console:**